 Maintaining Good Standing

 Non-degree graduate students must maintain a 3.0 GPA.
 If the cumulative GPA is less than 3.0, the student will be given one automatic probationary semester.
-If, after one semester of probation, the student’s cumulative GPA does not reach 3.0, the student may be granted a second probationary semester following a successful written petition made directly to the associate vice chancellor for graduate studies.
+If, after one semester of probation, the student’s cumulative GPA does not reach 3.0, the student may be granted a second probationary semester following a successful written petition made directly to the Dean of the Graduate School.
 (Summer sessions are not counted as probationary semesters.)
 If the student fails to achieve a cumulative GPA of 3.0 following the second probationary semester, the student will be made ineligible to enroll as a non-degree or degree-seeking graduate student.
 If at any time a student’s term or cumulative GPA falls below 2.0, the student will be ineligible to enroll as a non-degree or degree-seeking graduate student.

 Switching Student Status from “Non-Degree” to “Degree-Seeking”

 When transitioning from non-degree status to a degree program, non-degree graduate students should consult the academic program of interest to determine the required application process.